-The council has determined that it will only use approved counterparties from the UK and from countries with a minimum sovereign credit rating of AA- from Fitch (or equivalent).
+- a.
+Non-specified treasury management investment limit.
+The Authority has determined that it will limit the maximum total exposure of treasury management investments to non-specified treasury management investments as being % of the total treasury management investment portfolio.
+(Consider whether to also put in limits for loans and non-financial investments held for yield as part of the total investment portfolio.) - b.
+Country limit.
+The Authority has determined that it will only use approved counterparties from the UK and from countries with a minimum sovereign credit rating of AA- from Fitch.
 The list of countries that qualify using this credit criteria as at the date of this report are shown in Annex 1.
 This list will be added to, or deducted from, by officers should ratings change in accordance with this policy.